Updates on Wood Buffalo National Park World Heritage Site

 In December of 2014, the Mikisew Cree First Nation submitted a petition to the UNESCO World Heritage Committee requesting inclusion of Wood Buffalo National Park World Heritage Site (WBNP) on the List of World Heritage in Danger.
 The petition cited a number of concerns related to impacts of current and planned hydroelectric dams, oil sands development, and climate change on the ecology and hydrology of the Peace-Athabasca Delta that could negatively impact the site’s world heritage values (technically called its Outstanding Universal Value (OUV)).

 After considering the petition, the World Heritage Committee issued a decision in July of 2015 requesting that Canada host a Reactive Monitoring Mission and undertake a Strategic Environmental Assessment (SEA) to assess the potential cumulative impacts of all developments (hydroelectric dams, oil sands, and mining) on the site’s world heritage values.
+The pace, scale and complexity of development in the region, and its potential impact on the park, and the Peace-Athabasca Delta (the PAD) in particular, were noted with concern by the Committee.

 State of Conservation Report

 Parks Canada’s most recent State of Conservation Report was submitted on 31 March, 2017.
 The next one is due 1 December, 2018.
+The State of Conservation Report is available from the World Heritage Centre.

 Strategic Environmental Assessment (SEA)